Incoming (1998 video game)

-Incoming is a 3D shooter video game developed by Rage Software and published by Interplay.
-The game was first released for Microsoft Windows in mid-1998, and was followed by a Sega Dreamcast version, which was released in Japan on December 17, 1998, in Europe on October 14, 1999, and in North America on September 15, 1999.
+Incoming is a 3D shooter video game developed and published by Rage Software.
+The game was first released for Microsoft Windows in mid-1998, and was followed by a Dreamcast version, which was released in Japan on December 17, 1998, in Europe on October 14, 1999, and in North America on September 15, 1999.
 Set in the near-future of 2009, the game primarily revolves around controlling vehicles and turrets to fight alien invaders of Earth in one of the campaign modes, the arcade mode, and with or against another player.
 Some levels include brief real-time strategy segments.

 Praised for its then-advanced graphics and sound, the game was generally well-received on the PC, though the critical response was less positive for the Dreamcast version.
 A sequel entitled Incoming Forces was released in 2002 exclusively for the PC.
 An arcade version of the game, utilising a unique hardware interface, was released in 2003.